Real World/Road Rules Challenge: The Duel II

 Real World/Road Rules Challenge: The Duel II is the 17th season of the MTV reality game show, The Challenge (at the time known as Real World/Road Rules Challenge).

 The Duel II is the sequel to the show's 13th season, The Duel.
-It took place in Queenstown, New Zealand, with former cast members from MTV's The Real World and Road Rules competing along with several cast members from the Fresh Meat challenge.
-The season premiered on Wednesday, April 8, 2009, and concluded on June 17, 2009, with the reunion show.
+It took place in Queenstown, New Zealand, with cast members from The Real World and Road Rules competing alongside cast members from Real World/Road Rules Challenge: Fresh Meat.
+The season premiered on Wednesday, April 8, 2009, and concluded on June 17, 2009, with the reunion special.